rackerlabs/docs-developer-blog/_posts/2018-12-07-oracle-general-ledger.md

 - `MANAGEMENT_SEGMENT_VALUE`
 - `FUNDS_RESERVED_FLAG`

-`GROUP_ID` is the key column that maintains a reference for each staging entry to journal entry.
+`GROUP_ID` is the key column.
+When you move records from staging to journals, `GROUP_ID` establishes the link between them.
 You use this column to identify your journal entries in GL after the import and post processes are complete.

-The following code provides an example:
+The following code sample shows a generic approach to implementing the
+solution:

     FUNCTION INSERT_INTERFACE_DATA RETURN CHAR
     IS